 Grafton Public School Board

 The School Board of Grafton Public Schools invites you to its meetings.
-Regular meetings of the board are held once a month, generally on the second Monday at 5:30 p.m.
+Regular meetings of the board are held once a month, generally on the second Tuesday at 7:30 a.m.
 Your attendance is welcome and appreciated.
-If you have questions regarding the School Board, contact Superintendent Darren Albrecht by e-mail or by phone at 701-352-1930.
+If you have questions regarding the School Board, contact Superintendent Darren Albrecht by email or by phone at 701-352-1930.

 There are seven school board members.
 The terms are three years long.
 There is no limit to the number of terms a Board Member may serve.
-The election is typically held the second Tuesday in June.
-Board members receive a $50 compensation per regular board meeting and a $30 compensation per committee meeting.
+The election is typically held the second Tuesday in June or in conjunction with county elections.
+Board members receive a $80 compensation per regular board meeting and a $50 compensation per committee meeting.

 The Board elects officers at the annual meeting in July.
 Officers include President and Vice President.